 Figure 5.1: Techniques for linear models classified by number of predictors and number of response variables, and whether these are quantitative vs. discrete

-when the predictors are also quantitative, simple regression (\(p=1\)) generalizes to multivariate regression with two or more outcomes, for example predicting weight and body mass index jointly from a person’s height.
 The situation is more interesting when there are \(p>1\) predictors.
 The most common multivariate generalization is multivariate multiple regression (MMRA), where each outcome is regressed on the predictors, as if done separately for each outcome, but using multivariate tests that take correlations among the predictors into account.
 Other methods for this case include canonical correlation analysis, which tries to explain all relations between \(\mathbf{Y}\) and a set of \(\mathbf{x}\)s through maximally correlated linear combinations of each.

 Not shown in Figure 5.1 are rows for cases where predictor variables include a mixture quantitative and discrete factors.
+These have two “flavors”, depending on our emphasis.

 History Corner

 Why are there so many different names for regression vs. ANOVA concepts, statistics and techniques?
 In regression, we use notation like \(x_1, x_2, ...\) to refer to predictors in a model, while in ANOVA, factors \(A, B, ...\) are called main effects.
-In regression applications, we often test linear hypotheses, are interested in coefficients and evaluate a model with and \(R^2\) statistic, while in ANOVA we may test contrasts among factor levels, and use \(F\)-tests to evaluate models.
+In regression applications, we often test linear hypotheses, are interested in coefficients and evaluate a model with an \(R^2\) statistic, while in ANOVA we may test contrasts among factor levels, and use \(F\)-tests to evaluate models.

-Methods of regression began with Francis Galton’s (1886, 1889) studies of heritability of traits, trying to understand how strongly the physical characteristics of one generation of living things resembled those in the next generation.
+Methods of regression began in evolutionary biology with Francis Galton’s (1886, 1889) studies of heritability of traits, trying to understand how strongly the physical characteristics of one generation of living things resembled those in the next generation.
 From a study of the diameters of sweet peas in parent plants and their size in the next generation, and another on the relationship between heights of human parents and their offspring, he developed the fundamental ideas of regression.
 Karl Pearson (1896)

-Analysis of variance methods were raised on farms, notably the Rothamsted Experimental Station, where R. A. Fisher analyzed vast amounts of data on crop experiments designed to determine the conditions (soil condition, fertilizer treatments) that gave the greatest yields, while controlling for extraneous determiners (plots of planting).
+In contrast, analysis of variance methods were raised on farms, notably the Rothamsted Experimental Station, where R. A. Fisher analyzed vast amounts of data on crop experiments designed to determine the conditions (soil condition, fertilizer treatments) that gave the greatest yields, while controlling for extraneous determiners (plots of planting).
 With multiple factors determining the outcome, Fisher (1923), in an experiment on yields of different varieties of potatoes given various manure treatments, devised the method of breaking down the total variance into portions attributable to each factor and presented the first ANOVA table.
 The method became well-known after Fisher’s (1925) Statistical Methods for Research Workers.

 5.1 Linear combinations